-At SF Goodwill, we strive to let nothing go to waste.
+At Goodwill SF Bay, we strive to let nothing go to waste.
 Most of the household goods generously donated by our community are processed in our warehouses, tagged for sale, and sent to our thrift stores.
 There, they find eager customers and get a second (or third!) use — easing pressure on our local landfills.

 Sometimes we receive items that we are unable to sell due to disrepair.
 And sometimes items in our stores don’t sell within a specified period of time and need to be cleared out to make room for incoming merchandise.
 Since all of these items still have value, we make them available at our South San Francisco warehouse at 100 Utah Avenue at Corey Way.
 Open 11 am – 3 pm daily.